The Waubra Foundation (Australia)

 As a result of her interest, she was approached to help set up the Waubra Foundation as a national organisation.

 She has dedicated her time voluntarily to this since July 18, 2010.
 The Foundation does not receive funding from corporations or businesses or government or private agencies of any sort.
 All its financial support comes from small donations from affected homeowners and from Dr. Sarah’s own pocket.
-Hence, the Foundation is run on a shoe-strong and a prayer.
+Hence, the Foundation is run on a shoe-string and a prayer.

 Dr Sarah attended the recent international symposium on wind energy and health in Ontario, Canada, in October 2010, and was able to meet with the key medical researchers around the world currently working in the area.
 People such as Drs Nina Pierpont, Chris Hanning, Michael Nissenbaum, Robert McMurtry, & Noel Kerin, and other researchers and acousticians such as Professors Arline Bronzaft and John Harrison; Mr Rick James and Dr Alec Salt.